scottcrosby-securebine/juniper-mcp-v1/README.md

 $ docker build -t junos-mcp-server:latest .
 ```

-**Note:** Mount your config file `devices.json` and mount any other files, in my case I am using pem file for ssh priv key authentication so I am also mounting vsrx_keypair.pem
+**Note:** Mount your config file `devices.json` and mount any other files.
+If you are using SSH key authentication, mount your private key file (e.g., `-v /path/to/your-ssh-key.pem:/app/config/your-ssh-key.pem`)

 ## Junos Device Configuration